JMDKC/personal-site-hugo/content/writing/2025-09-11---baynards-bunker.md

 So, to lessen the financial burden, BT is prioritising the decommissioning and exiting of high cost sites.
 Kinch says that Baynard House, with its spectacularly prominent location, is close to the top of the list, and will close by 2028.
 In all, 108 BT buildings are scheduled to close by 2031 (the Archives and the Holborn exchange I mention in the next section are in a latter phase but will be gone by then, too).

 Few to none of the old exchanges will be listed or saved, which Kinch thinks is a shame.
-But the brutal reality - which she also acknowledges - is that these are generally unlovely industrial buildings, built in a hurry and difficult to adapt to become homes or offices.
+But the brutal reality - which she also acknowledges - is that these are generally unlovely industrial buildings that were built in a hurry.
+They're difficult to adapt to become homes or offices.
+In a few years, many will be gone.

 ### The Archives